Papal Jews

-Papal Jews, Pope's Jews (Juifs du pape, יהודי האפיפיור or בני גולה), Avignonese Jews, also known by their pre-Revolution name Comtadin Jews (Juifs comtadins) lived in the Comtat Venaissin and in Avignon, ceded respectively in 1274 and 1348 to the Holy See and remaining under its administration until the French Revolution in 1791.
+Papal Jews, Pope's Jews (Juifs du pape, Jueus del Pap, יהודי האפיפיור or בני גולה), Avignonese Jews, also known by their pre-Revolution name Comtadin Jews (Juifs comtadins, Jueus Contadièrs) lived in the Comtat Venaissin and in Avignon, ceded respectively in 1274 and 1348 to the Holy See and remaining under its administration until the French Revolution in 1791.
 Along with the Alsatian Jews, they formed for several centuries one of the only two Jewish communities authorised to live on what is today French territory, but which at the time of their establishment lay outside the borders of the Kingdom of France.

 Avignon Papacy

 In the 14th century, the popes resided in Avignon, where the presence of the papal court fostered Jewish activity, despite an attempt to expel them.
 In 1322, John XXII expelled the Jews from Avignon and the Comtat, forcing them to take refuge in Dauphiné and Savoy.
 To complete the expulsion, the pope deemed it necessary to have the synagogues of Bédarrides, Bollène, Carpentras, Le Thor, Malaucène, Monteux, and Pernes torn down.
 This expulsion was short-lived, as the same pope, in 1326 at the Council of Avignon, imposed the yellow badge (rouelle) on Jewish boys from the age of fourteen, and required girls from the age of twelve to wear a distinctive veil (cornalia or cornu).

 From 1326 onwards, the popes allowed Jews to reside in the Comtat and in Avignon without being persecuted, enabling many Jews from France to escape the persecutions they were facing.
 Moreover, Clement VI protected the Jews during the massacres linked to the Black Death.
 In 1394, Jews were definitively expelled from the Kingdom of France.
 In the Comtat Venaissin, however, Jews could continue to reside under certain conditions: wearing a yellow hat, paying additional taxes, and attending mandatory sermons aimed at converting them, among others.

 At the beginning of the Holy See's administration, their situation was entirely comparable to that of other Provençal Jews.
 For example, as elsewhere in Provence, many doctors were Jewish: in Avignon in 1374, there were six Jewish doctors, whose salaries were, per the 1341 council, significantly lower than those of Christian doctors.
 The Jewish quarter of Avignon covered no more than 1 ha but housed 1,000 people in 1358.

 During the period of papal residence in Avignon, Jewish trade remained prosperous.
 Jewish merchants supplied the papal court with food, cloth, horses, perfumes, coral jewellery, and pearl rosaries.
 The tailor of Gregory XI was a Jew.
 In 1374, 87 of the city's 94 cloth merchants were Jewish.
 There were also a few moneylenders.